 It is true, things have changed for the better since Jules Isaac wrote this around 1960.
 When he wrote these strong words Nostra Aetate was still future.
 Since then, in the wake of Nostra Aetate in 1965, many official church declarations by all kinds of denominations have been published in which anti-Semitism was denounced, the eternal covenant of God with the Jewish people affirmed, the charge of deicide denounced, etc. Much has changed for the better in the world of theology as well.
 For example, Christians have discovered:

 - that Jesus is a Jew and that this has profound significance,

 - that the Church originally started as an intra-Jewish movement,

 - that Paul and the other apostles were all Torah practicing Jews.

 This is to mention only a few important developments since Jules Isaac died in 1963.
 Things have changed for the better indeed.
-And new books on these issues are published every year.
+And new books on these issues are being published every year.

 A process has been set in motion that cannot be stopped anymore.
 The old anti-Judaistic bias in Christian theology is in retreat, but still fighting for its life.
-For that reason alone we think that these very strong words are still relevant and important to hear and to ponder.
+For that reason alone we think that these very strong words of Jules Isaac are still relevant and important to hear and to ponder.
 Because we Christians are still in the process of recovering of an almost 2000 year tradition of teaching of contempt for the Jews.
 Seventy years is just not enough for a hundred percent recovery.
 We still need the Jewish voice to wake us up and keep us alert.

 List of books by Jules Isaac on this subject